Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 1. In the ADF portal, review the output dataset.
 You should now see the outputs being constructed.
 2. Browse to your ADL Analytics account.
 You should see that jobs are being executed under the name **MyPipeline**.

-# Excercise 4: Modify the Pipeline to produce one output per timeslice

-As it currently exists, the pipeline keeps overrwiting the same output file.
-Many pipelines however, need to create a new output file for every time slice.

-Below is an EXAMPLE of how a ADF pipeline can create a new OUTPUT file for each slice.

-**THIS IS AN EXAMPLE.
-DO NOT COPY PASTE IT INTO YOUR PIPELINE DEFINITION.**

-    "typeProperties": {
-          "scriptPath": "usql-scripts\\GetMcgSfAccountStandardFields.usql",
-          "scriptLinkedService": "LinkedService_AS_EPTStorage",
-          "degreeOfParallelism": 3,
-          "priority": 100,
-          "parameters": {
-            "in": "/Someinputfile.txt",
-            "out": "$$Text.Format('/Standard/Salesforce/Account/{0:yyyy}/{0:MM}/{0:dd}/MCG/Account.csv',SliceStart)"
-          }
-        },

-As you can see from the example, the C# string.Format() method is used to generate the output filename.

-Using this information modify your pipeline so that the output files are placed in:

-    /Samples/Output/MyPipeline/YEAR/MONTH/DAY/HOUR/MINUTE/SearchLog.tsv